Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/amplitude-keys-guide.md

 !!!tip "Client-side Deployment Keys are public"

     These deployments run on a client device, such as a web browser or mobile app.
-The API key associated with client deployments can be viewed publicly and should be used in client-side SDKs.
+The key associated with client deployments can be viewed publicly and should be used in client-side SDKs.
 These keys are prepended with `client-`.
 Because this key is already public, you don't have to worry about it being compromised.

 !!!warning "Server-side Deployment Keys are private"

     These deployments run on a server you control, such as a web server or batch processing system.
-The API key associated with server deployments should be kept secret and are for use in server-side SDKs.
+The key associated with server deployments should be kept secret and are for use in server-side SDKs.
 These keys are prepended with `server-`.
 If a server-side key is compromised, create a new deployment key, replace the old key with the new key on all flags and experiments, and delete the old key.

 Manage your Deployment keys in **Experiment** > **Deployments**.